 How to check your own record

-Enter your name and address.
+Enter your name and address at the time of the Judgment.
 There's a small fee.
 You see the results right away and these are also sent to you by email.

 3 Simple Online Steps